sonata-project/SonataUserBundle/Resources/doc/reference/user_dashboard.rst

 Configuration
 -------------

 The default menu offers profile edition & user password forms.

-Would you like to customize this menu, you can do so in the sonata_user configuration:
+Would you like to customize this menu ? you can do so in the `sonata_user` configuration:

 .. code-block:: yaml